 Feel free to keep in touch and set up any additional meetings with your IBCLC—they love to hear from you and see how you’re little one is progressing.

-If you’re looking for expert breastfeeding advice, contact us at the Lactation Network.
-We offer free in-home and in-office lactation consultations to mom’s in the Chicagoland area (and growing!) with specific insurance plans.
+If you’re looking for expert breastfeeding advice, contact The Lactation Network.
+We offer free in-home and in-office lactation consultations to mom’s across the U.S. with specific insurance plans.